lironmiz/machine-learning-specialization-course/README.md

 <img src="https://i.imgur.com/dBaSKWF.gif" height="50" width="100%">

-Master fundamental AI concepts and develop practical machine learning skills in the beginner-friendly, 3-course program by AI visionary Andrew Ng
+Master fundamental AI concepts and develop practical machine learning skills in the beginner-friendly, 3-course program by AI visionary Andrew Ng the coure is in coursera and brouget by stanford universty and deeplearning.AI

 The Machine Learning Specialization is a foundational online program created in collaboration between DeepLearning.AI and Stanford Online.
 This beginner-friendly program will teach you the fundamentals of machine learning and how to use these techniques to build real-world AI applications.